Gax1/ecommerce/README.md

 ### About the project

 - For this project I will work with React Redux-Toolkit in JavaScript and Style-Components.
-- For handling the API request I will use Axios and Custom Hook.
+- To handle the API requests I will use Axios and a Custom Hook.
-- For the Routes I will work with React-Router-Dom
+- For the Routes I will use React-Router-Dom
 - I will work with small components and Unit Testing with Testing Library.
 - It will be deployed in Netlify:
   - gabrielandres-ecommerce.netlify.app